-- The local authority has made a proper assessment of its fraud and corruption risks, has an action plan to deal with them and regularly reports to its senior Board and its members. - The local authority has undertaken an assessment against the risks in Protecting the Public Purse: Fighting Fraud Against Local Government (2014) and has also undertaken horizon scanning of future potential fraud and corruption risks. - There is an annual report to the audit committee, or equivalent detailed assessment, to compare against Fighting Fraud and Corruption Locally (FFCL) 2016 and this checklist. - There is a counter fraud and corruption strategy applying to all aspects of the local authority's business which has been communicated throughout the local authority and acknowledged by those charged with governance. - The local authority has arrangements in place that are designed to promote and ensure probity and propriety in the conduct of its business. - The risks of fraud and corruption are specifically considered in the local authority's overall risk management process. - Counter fraud staff are consulted to fraud-proof new policies, strategies and initiatives across departments and this is reported upon to committee. - Successful cases of proven fraud/corruption are routinely publicised to raise awareness.
+The local authority has made a proper assessment of its fraud and corruption risks, has an action plan to deal with them and regularly reports to its senior Board and its members.
+The local authority has put in place arrangements to prevent and detect fraud and corruption and a mechanism for ensuring that this is effective and is reported to committee.
+The local authority has undertaken an assessment against the risks in Protecting the Public Purse: Fighting Fraud Against Local Government (2014) and has also undertaken horizon scanning of future potential fraud The local authority has put in place arrangements for monitoring compliance with standards of conduct acrothe local authority covering: - codes of conduct including behaviour for counter and corruption risks.
+There is an annual report to the audit committee, or equivalent detailed assessment, to compare against Fighting Fraud and Corruption Locally (FFCL) 2016 and fraud, anti-bribery and corruption register of interests register of gifts and hospitality. this checklist.
+There is a counter fraud and corruption strategy applying to all aspects of the local authority's business which has been communicated throughout the local authority and acknowledged by those charged The local authority undertakes recruitment vetting of staff prior to employment by risk assessing posts and undertaking the checks recommended in FFCL 2016 to prevent potentially dishonest employees from being appointed. with governance.
+The local authority has arrangements in place that are designed to promote and ensure probity and propriety in the conduct of its business.
+Members and staff are aware of the need to make appropriate disclosures of gifts, hospitality and busines.
+This is checked by auditors and reported to committee The risks of fraud and corruption are specifically considered in the local authority's overall risk management process.
+There is a programme of work to ensure a strong count fraud culture across all departments and delivery agen led by counter fraud experts.
+Counter fraud staff are consulted to fraud-proof new policies, strategies and initiatives across departments and this is reported upon to committee.
+There is an independent whistle-blowing policy which is monitored for take-up and can show that suspicions have been acted upon without internal pressure.
+Successful cases of proven fraud/corruption are routinely publicised to raise awareness.